National History Bowl Rules Summary

 - “Non-verbal” conferring, (e.g. gesticulating to team members to indicate a player knows the answer), is allowed.

-- There are no theme rounds in the National History Bowl, although the focus of the 60 second rounds changes from one round to the next.
+- There are no theme rounds in the National History Bowl, and the focus of the category rounds changes from one round to the next.

 - Each round will follow a particular distribution of eras and places from history, which is described in detail on the website.